Working at our Historic Places

 Visitor experience is at the heart of everything we do.

 We care for historic places all across the country and wherever you work you'll find a great team, who are passionate about their property and committed to delivering an outstanding experience for our visitors and generating vital income for the charity.
-You will find a variety of roles at our historic sites, from Catering Assistants to Site Managers, and from Beach Rangers to Hands on History Crew.
-Throughout the year we regularly recruit for Visitor Assistant- Historic Properties Steward, Catering Assistant and Membership Recruiter roles at most of our places on a permanent and seasonal basis.Our Benefits
+You will find a variety of roles at our historic sites, from Food and Beverage Assistants to Site Managers, and from Beach Rangers to Hands on History Crew.
+Throughout the year we regularly recruit for Visitor Assistant, Food and Beverage Assistant and Membership Recruiter roles at most of our places on a permanent and seasonal basis.Our Benefits

 Our cafes provide the social hub of our historic sites.
-As a Catering Assistant, you will play a vital part in creating a warm and welcoming environment to all where all of our visitors can relax and enjoy high quality food.
-You will enjoy face to face customer interaction and going the extra mile to make someone’s day in an environment which will keep you busy and engaged.
+As a Food and Beverage Assistant, you will play a vital part in creating a warm and welcoming environment to all where all of our visitors and members can relax and enjoy high quality food and beverages You will enjoy face to face customer interaction and going the extra mile to make someone’s day in an environment which will keep you busy and engaged.

-The recruitment process for Visitor Assistant Historic Properties Stewards and Catering Assistants - what to expect
+The recruitment process for Visitor Assistants and Food and Beverage Assistants - FAQ

-What hours do a Visitor Assistant – Historic Properties Steward or Catering Assistant work?
+What hours do a Visitor Assistant or Food and Beverage Assistant work?

-- This varies from 1 day to 5 days per week and generally, you will be required to work any day out of 7 on a rota basis so please check you can fulfil the hours of the vacancy you are applying for.
-Our main site opening season runs from April until the end of October/early November with limited or no hours over the winter.
-A lot of our sites run events too which you may have the opportunity to work at so it is best to discuss with the recruiting site their requirements once you have been shortlisted.
+- There are a variety of hours available from 1 to 5 days per week.
+Generally, you will be required to work any day out of 7 on a rota basis so please check you can fulfil the hours of the vacancy you are applying for.
+Our main site opening season runs from April until the end of October/early November and hours over the winter can be limited or zero.

 How do I make an application?